 Usable Authentication Guidelines:

 Instead of viewing users as the inevitable weak point in the authentication process, we propose that authentication interfaces be designed to take advantage of users’ natural abilities.
 This approach requires that we understand how interactions with authentication interfaces can be improved and what human capabilities can be exploited.
-We are currently developing a list of guidelines designers can follow to produce usable authentication. [ Still, Cain, & Schuster, in press; Journal of Information and Computer Security]
+This work has resulted in a working graphical authentication prototype (Cain & Still, in press) and an associated provisional patent.
+To begin bridging the gap between research and practice, we have consolidated the recognized usability issues into a list of authentication design guidelines (Still, Cain, & Schuster, 2017).
+In addition, we have started to explore the over-the-shoulder-attack vector from a behavioral perspective (e.g., Cain, Werner, & Still, 2017; Cain, Chiu, Santiago, & Still, 2016), which is a recognized weakness of next-gen graphical authentication.

 We depend on authentication methods to protect our valuables from impersonators.
 These methods need to be able to, at minimum, prevent casual attackers with limited resources from gaining access to our valuables.